by Eaman Elhadri

 All of them. 🙂 Perhaps try out a dua poster board so that everyone can write personal duas to remember them easily.
 Or try some crafts that I’ve named above!

 What tips would you give for Ramadan at home during Quarantine?

 Take it easy.
 Nothing has to happen in Ramadan except for ebadah.
 If you choose to focus on something, try Math.

 The Last Thing You Need to Know About Ramadan Activities and Resources for Kids

 Have fun, but not to the point where your children begin to think that Ramadan is all about the fun!

 Take it easy and focus on ebadah.

-Don’t mind if your kids end up doing zero crafts or secular studies.
+Don’t mind if your kids end up doing zero crafts.
 It’s OK.

 FREE and Helpful Printables and Links!

 Are you quarantined for Eid?
-No worries, we have a little gift for you below to bring joy and happiness into your home on Eid, inshAllah!
+No worries, I have a little gift for you below to bring joy and happiness into your home on Eid, inshAllah!